Zach LaVine’s 30 points pace Bulls past Raptors 111-97

 Guard Fred VanVleet led the Raptors with 27 points.

-For the second time in two nights, the Raptors double-teamed Bulls leading scorer DeMar DeRozan, who took only three shots in the first half and scored his first points on a three-point play with 2:43 left in the second quarter.
+For the second time in as many nights, the Raptors double-teamed Bulls leading scorer DeMar DeRozan, who took only three shots in the first half and scored his first points on a three-point play with 2:43 left in the second quarter.
 DeRozan finished with nine points, equaling his season low.

-”You got to give credit to DeMar for passing it around, taking on the double-team, and I think we did a better job of keeping him to the middle of the floor to where he could read (the defense) easier,” LaVine said.

 But the Bulls relied effectively on their depth to shake off a slow start in which they committed five turnovers in the first five minutes.